Amplejohnny/Chat_App/README.md

 - **Real-Time Chat**: Send and receive messages instantly using Socket.IO.
 - **Online Status**: View which users are online.
 - **Notifications**: Get notified when receiving a new message.
-- **Responsive Design**: Built with a mobile-first approach using Tailwind CSS.

 ---